salesforce/near-membrane/README.md

 ## Design

-This library implements a membrane to sandbox a JavaScript environment object graph.
+This library implements a near membrane to sandbox a JavaScript environment object graph.
 This membrane is responsible for connecting the Blue Realm with a Red Realm, and it does that by remapping global references in the Red Realm to be Red Proxies (proxies of Blue Values).

-This membrane modulates the communication between the two sides, specifically by creating proxies around objects and functions, while letting other primitives values travel safely throughout the membrane.
+This membrane modulates the communication between the two sides, specifically by creating proxies around objects, arrays and functions, while letting other primitives values travel safely throughout the membrane.

-Arrays never travel through the membrane to mitigate them being used as a communication channel between the two sides of the membrane.
-Instead, a new Blue Array will be created when a Red Array is passed through the membrane and vise-versa with array items processed individually.

 ### Cross-sandbox communication